Updated: Mar 16

 This helps in two key ways:

-1) To memorise technical aspects (fingers, turns, notes)
+.
+To memorize technical aspects (fingers, turns, notes)

 Spice up your scale life